monotone-studio/monotone-docs/content/docs/architecture/_index.md

 #### Locking

-Storage does not implement any kind of MVCC or Snapshot Isolation.
+Currently storage does not implement any kind of MVCC or Snapshot Isolation.
 This is done consciously to avoid problems with the unavoidable necessity for garbage collection (VACUUM).
 Instead, locking is done per partition, which is more in line with the common usage patterns.
 It is possible to read and write to different partitions without blocking each other.